ShieldBattery/ShieldBattery/README.md

 ## Running the server
 ### Initialize node modules

+**NOTE**: if you don't have a proper C/C++ compiler on your system (for Windows users, this is very likely if you don't have Visual Studio installed), you will need to go through some additional steps to make `node-gyp` work, which is used to build native modules.
+Follow the [instructions here](https://github.com/nodejs/node-gyp#installation) to make sure `node-gyp` is setup properly.

 After downloading the server files, or after pulling new commits, you should update/install the npm modules using